 The role of the board for our not-for-profit organisation cannot be overestimated, meeting on a monthly basis with BFVG's Managing Director, Bree Grima working together to continue BFVG's operational strategies and values, monitoring performance, making decisions on capital usage and acquisition, and lobbying for assistance to the Australian Government.

-BFVG's Board is made up of Wide Bay Burnett Regional Growers and Three (3) Independent directors associated with the industry, collectively the Board offers a positive blend of generations and skill sets to BFVG stakeholders, the Industry and the Region of which Bundaberg Fruit and Vegetable Growers Represents.
+BFVG's Board is made up of Wide Bay Burnett Regional Growers and Two (2) Independent directors associated with the industry, collectively the Board offers a positive blend of generations and skill sets to BFVG stakeholders, the Industry and the Region of which Bundaberg Fruit and Vegetable Growers Represents.